 The 'priority date' awarded under Medical Grounds is the date of which the original medical information was received by the Council, for which you received additional priority.
 For more information relating to 'priority dates', please see section 20.

-Applicants can request a review of their medical priority; this must be put in writing within 21 days of notification of the decision.
-Whilst the Council may seek the opinion of a medical expert in determining whether priority will be awarded, the final decision rests with the Strategic Housing Manager or Principal Strategic Housing and Development Officer.
+Applicants can request a review of their medical priority.
+Whilst the Council may seek the opinion of a medical expert in determining whether priority will be awarded, the final decision remains with the Council.